mightytyphoon/lb4-ng-quickstart/README.md

 ```
 9. index.html is erased and replaced by index.html from Angular, so no need to change the basic configuration of loopback 4
 10. we also keep in client/src/index.html the line `<base href="/">`
-11. now we need to redirect the loading of the angular js files to root/public/*, this is done by adding a --deploy-url option to
+11. now we need to redirect the loading of the angular js files to root/public/*, this is done by adding a `--deploy-url /public/` option to `ng build`